jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

--> In the program you need to change the counter from 16 to 50.
+-> In the program, change the counter from 16 to 50.

         if(counter > 16) to if (counter > 50)

--> Now execute the program by running the following commands:
+-> Execute the program by running the following commands:

         for compliation : gcc -o example example.c -lwiringPi -lwiringPiDev // Here the example is the program name.
 You can enter your program name.